CastosHQ/Seriously-Simple-Stats/readme.txt

 == Screenshots ==

 1. An example of the stats page showing all the available information.
-2. The Episode Stats meta bxo on the episode edit screen
+2. The Episode Stats meta box on the episode edit screen.

 == Frequently Asked Questions ==

 = What version of Seriously Simple Podcasting does this plugin require? =

 In order to use this plugin you need to have at least v1.13.1 of Seriously Simple Podcasting.
+If you do not have Seriously Simple Podcasting active or you are using a version older than v1.13.1 then this plugin will do nothing.

 = I just installed this plugin, but I don't see any stats.
 What gives? =